-Before highlighting some of the means to fend off seasonal affective disorder (SAD), it is important to note the importance of regular communication with your doctor and mental health professionals.
-It is always acceptable-and encouraged-to reach out to your medical team if you are experiencing signs and symptoms of depression.
+Before highlighting some of the means to fend off Seasonal Affective Disorder, it is important to note the importance of regular communication with your doctor and mental health professionals.
+It is always acceptable - and encouraged - to reach out to your medical team if you are experiencing signs and symptoms of depression.